 Students are allowed to utilize the lab to practice and prepare for their lab testing.
-The students must wear their radiation badge, student ID and have their own markers at all times while in the lab.
+The students must wear their radiation badge at all times while in the lab.

-The following signage is posted in the lab: 'RADIOGRAPHY FACULTY MUST BE AVAILABLE FOR ALL RADIATION EXPOSURES."
-Therefore, the student set up a time or must get permission from a faculty member to practice performing exams (without making actual exposures) and/or performing lab/experiments in the energized lab.
+The following signage is posted in the lab: 'RADIOGRAPHY FACULTY MUST BE AVAILABLE FOR ALL RADIATION EXPOSURES.''
+Therefore the student set up a time or must get permission from a faculty member to practice performing exams (without making actual exposures) and/or performing lab/experiments in the energized lab.

 Students will not make any exposures in the lab without the approval of one of the radiography program faculty.
-Students are not allowed to to move the live IR from the table to the wall or vice versa without a faculty member.

 The students are required to sign a form acknowledging they understand and will abide by this policy.
 (See pg.
-157, APPENDIX F)
+150, APPENDIX F)